rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-07-8d5cc6a80620a5ef-revision-in-list-of-approved-banks-for-the-issuance-of-fdrs-and-bgs.md

 source: nse
 stocks: []
 tags:
-- currency-derivatives
+- bank-guarantee
 - collateral
+- derivatives
-- bank-guarantee
+- empanelment
 - fixed-deposit-receipt
-- approved-banks
 - margin-deposit
 - security-deposit
 title: Revision in List of Approved Banks for the issuance of FDRs and BGs